Useful information for

 businesses and employers,

 A UK Withdrawal Agreement and Political Declaration on the future relationship between the UK and EU were endorsed by the European Council.
-The House of Commons must vote to approve the Withdrawal Agreement and Political Declaration before the Withdrawal Agreement can be ratified and enter into force.
+The UK Parliament has voted to reject that Withdrawal Agreement.

 Keeping up to date